Why choose Art & Design?

 - Graphics – students may use a graphical approach e.g. using digital media and/or text and

 image, creating designs for advertising etc.

-as detailed above.
+If you are apply and are invited to the informal guidance interview, we will ask you to select a first and a second choice from the options of sculpture, textiles, painting or graphics as detailed above.
 This is to assist with the organisation of groups and is not a separate course choice.
-It is important to remember that many students have most experience in painting and 2D work at the pre-16 stage of their art education.
+It is important to remember that many of you have most experience in painting and 2D work at the pre-16 stage of your art education.
 Opportunities to gain exciting experiences in new areas of study are a feature of the Art and Design at Hills Road.

 Find out more at www.hillsart.net